auino/cookidump/README.md

 5. Run the command, by passing the `authorization` parameter as a single parameter (hence, between `"` characters)

-6. After the program execution, an output `CookiDump.zip` file will be produced, containing all dumped recipes
+6. After the program execution, an output `CookiDump.zip` file will be produced, containing all dumped recipes (see [sample directory](https://github.com/auino/cookidump/sample_output) for output samples)

 ### TODO ###